ziggythehamster/botdetector.tf-lists/README.md

 Lists and rules for [botdetector.tf](https://botdetector.tf)

+## Installation

+Download the repository ZIP, extract the JSON files to your botdetector.tf `cfg` directory.
+The rules will automatically update from then on.

 ## Contributing

 I accept PRs and issues with new players/rules to add, but they must be substantiated.
 You can attach screenshots to a PR/issue, link to someone's inventory, etc.